As the world slowly but surely emerges from the pandemic, the travel industry has experienced promising gains in recent weeks and months.

 The Nuts & Bolts: This campaign launched in late 2020.
 Its messaging is simple: the islands are open and ready for business.
 It includes recommendations for socially distanced activities, which are supported by striking images and videos of the islands’ beautiful outdoors.
 Beyond that, this campaign has targeted very specific traveler demographics, especially families shopping on Vrbo.

 The Takeaway: Before travelers can book your property, they have to see your property on OTAs—that visibility is like your own gigantic “We’re Open!” sign.
-You can grab their attention by not only listing your properties on multiple travel sites (and utilizing channel promotions), but also by buttressing each listing with engaging visuals, suggestions for safe activities in your area, and other content curated for your target demographic.
+You can grab their attention by not only listing your properties on multiple travel sites (and utilizing OTA promotions for property managers), but also by buttressing each listing with engaging visuals, suggestions for safe activities in your area, and other content curated for your target demographic.

 The Campaign: Atlantis Paradise Island: Reassuring Travelers